 In addition to providing details about tourist passes, we will also cover any additional discount opportunities you may want to consider.

 Tourist Attraction Discount Passes

-Admission to the Colosseum is included with almost every Rome tourist pass.
+Admission to the Colosseum is included with almost every Rome tourist pass or combo tickets.
 The way you save money will depend on which service you choose.

 Ultimately, regardless of which pass you choose, you should be able to save at least 20% - 50% off general admission prices for the Colosseum as well as other popular sights in Rome.

 The cost is €2 for the reservation fee per ticket through the official site.

 Several times a year the Colosseum has free entry, and at the moment these dates are on the first Sunday of each month.